EXCCoin/exccd/docs/code_contribution_guidelines.md

 ****
 All contributions must be licensed with the
 [ISC license](https://github.com/EXCCoin/exccd/blob/master/LICENSE).
-This is the same license as all of the code in the dcrd suite.
+This is the same license as all of the code in the exccd suite.